-- Post more during off-work hours instead of during the day: The best times to post on Instagram are lunch time (11am-1pm) and evenings (7-9pm).
+Post more during off-work hours instead of during the day: The best times to post on Instagram are lunch time (11am-1pm) and early evenings (3-5pm).
 Think about it: when do you find yourself checking Instagram the most?

 Later, Wednesdays and Thursdays tend to drive the most engagement, while Sundays drive the least.

 2. Be consistent in what and how you're posting.

 It's an old adage and a true one: Consistency is key.

 Post the same type of content on the same days at the same times (as determined by your analytics.)